backspaces/agentscript/config/cleantheme/tutorials/Model.md

 ### View the source

 To see model's code, use the browser's [view-source capability](https://www.computerhope.com/issues/ch000746.htm).
-On Chrome and Edge, just press "Control" + "U".
+On Chrome and Edge, just press "Option + Control" + "U".
 For other browsers, use the view-source capability link above.

 But hey, aren't we missing something?
 I can see the turtles etc like in the Snippits!